omock-com/edx-documentation/en_us/course_authors/source/set_up_course/pub_create_ann_course/pub_create_edit_course/pub_create_course.rst

    * The name of the course administrator for your organization.
    * The course title.
    * The course number.
-   * The enrollment tracks (also called certificate types) that the course offers.
+   * The enrollment track (also called certificate type) that the course offers.
 For more information, see :ref:`enrollment track<enrollment_track_g>`.
    * The price for a certificate in the course.
 If the course does not offer